 Currently, management is not aware of any significant changes in conditions that could have a significant effect on the financial position or results of activities of the District in the near future.
-The budget for the fiscal year ending June 30, 2015 has not increased significantly.
-The increase of approximately 3.5% primarily represents planned increases in materials, services and programs offered to the patrons as well as anticipated increases in the Consumer Price Index.
+The budget for the fiscal year ending June 30, 2016 has not increased significantly.
+The increase of approximately 4.4% primarily represents planned increases in materials, services and programs offered to the patrons as part of its three year strategic plan, as well as anticipated increases in the Consumer Price Index.